Ukita Naoie: Biography

 and moved Ukita clan's main bastion from Numa castle in 1573.

 In March 1574, Naoie broke off relations with Uragami Munekage.
 The battle went against Munekage, and in October of the following year, Munekage's castle, Tenjinyama Castle, fell.

 In 1574, since the influence of Naoie was increasing, Uragami Munekage attempted to oust Naoie.
 Naoie was dissatisfied with the Munekage decision, he allied with Mōri clan and launched a rebellion against Munekage.

 Naoie attacked Tenjinyama castle successfully, effectively ending Uragami Munekage's rule.

 In 1579, the Ukita clan resisted an advance by Hashiba Hideyoshi, who led a westward march upon orders of Oda Nobunaga.
 Sensing Oda Nobunaga's victory over the Mori clan, Naoie sent a force to help the Mori, but not present citing personal illness as an excuse.

 Later in 1581, Naoie cut ties with the Mōri clan and submitted to Nobunaga.
 Thereafter, he engaged in battles across Mimasaka and Bizen against the Mōri.

+Beliefs

+He was a man of deep faith.
+When the Matsuda clan—lords of Kanagawa Castle—pressured major temples and shrines within their domain to convert to the Nichiren sect (which the Matsuda themselves followed), he refused to comply and consequently saw his own temple burned down; however, he later provided financial support for the reconstruction of the destroyed halls and structures at Kanayama-ji Temple and Kibitsuhiko Shrine.
+As a result, these religious institutions hold him in high regard.

+After establishing Okayama Castle as his base, he invited merchants to the area and worked to develop the castle town.
+Previously, the commercial hubs of Bizen Province had been concentrated in the east—in places like Saidaiji and Bizen-Fukuoka—but the development of the castle town under the successive leadership of Naoie and his son Hideie led to the growth of an urban center with Okayama Castle at its heart.